 I usually download every relevant academic paper or journal and tag them with a simple note of their core argument or empirical finding.
-This saves a substantial amount of time when I need to go back finding the paper to reference it on my essay.
-By tagging each paper with its core ideas also helps me to better understand the topic and come up with better developed arguments.
+This saves a substantial amount of time when I need to go back to finding the paper to reference it in my essay.
+By tagging each paper with its core ideas also helps me to better understand the topic and come up with better-developed arguments.

 Highlight your main arguments: